Benefits of Music Therapy to Autism

 Enhancing Cognitive and Social Skills

 Various studies have shown that music therapy can improve social interaction and communication skills in children with autism.
-According to NCBI, music therapy was superior to 'placebo' therapy or standard care in improving social interaction within the therapy context and generalised social interaction outside of the therapy context.
+According to NCBI, music therapy was superior to 'placebo' therapy or standard care in improving social interaction within the therapy context and generalized social interaction outside of the therapy context.
 Music therapy also improved non‐verbal communicative skills within the therapy context, verbal communicative skills, initiating behavior, and social‐emotional reciprocity.

 Furthermore, music therapy has been found to contribute to increasing social adaptation skills and promoting the quality of parent-child relationships in children with ASD.
 This is a significant benefit, as strong parent-child relationships can greatly enhance the emotional well-being and development of children with autism.